guigolab/lncATLAS/README.md

 ## Authors

-This project has been carried out by [Rory Johnson's Lab](http://www.dkf.unibe.ch/research/research_groups/rna_amp_cancer_nccr_rna_amp_disease/index_eng.html) in the Department of Clinical Research (DCR) of the University of Bern and
+This project has been carried out by [Rory Johnson's Lab](https://gold-lab.org) in the Department of Clinical Research (DCR) of the University of Bern and
 [Roderic Guigo's Lab](http://www.crg.eu/roderic_guigo) at the [Centre for Genomic Regulation](http://www.crg.eu) in Barcelona.

-If you have questions or need further information please contact us at david.mas@crg.eu.
+If you have questions or need further information please contact us at david.mas@crg.eu or open a issue in this repository.